OneSignal/thesis/README.md

-# Scientist
+# Thesis

 Inspired by https://github.com/github/scientist

-Scientist provides the `Experiment` struct, which represents an experiment to run which compares the return values of multiple methods for accomplishing the same task.
+Thesis provides the `Experiment` struct, which represents an experiment to run which compares the return values of multiple methods for accomplishing the same task.